The Right to Manage

 It is this Notice of Claim which brings the exercise of the right to manage into being and sets the date for the RTM company to take over the management.
 In being able to set their own date, the members of the RTM company are in a position to plan ahead and to prepare for the transfer.
 While the legislation provides a minimum period of three months (four months in total from the service of the claim, in order to allow for the opportunity to serve a counter-notice), this need not necessarily be taken as a maximum; it may be prudent in some circumstances to provide a longer period in order to engage a new managing agent and to put other arrangements in place to ensure that the transfer of the management function is as seamless as possible.

-Before making the application, the RTM company must take all reasonable steps to find the missing landlord and, if unsuccessful, must inform all the qualifying leaseholders of the building (not just the members of the company) of the intention to seek the order from the LVT.
+Before making the application, the RTM company must take all reasonable steps to find the missing landlord and, if unsuccessful, must inform all the qualifying leaseholders of the building (not just the members of the company) of the intention to seek the order from the Tribunal.

-The LVT may require the company to carry out further investigation or may simply make the order.
+The Tribunal may require the company to carry out further investigation or may simply make the order.
 Should the missing landlord be found before the order is made, then the Tribunal will decide how the matter should be dealt with.

 As mentioned earlier, there is a statutory right (Section 83 of the 2002 Act) for the RTM company to require access to 'any part of the premises if that is reasonable' in connection with the claim.
 This is a right to inspect areas and facilities not generally accessible to the lease-holders.
 The right provides for access to 'any person authorised to act for the RTM company'.
 The right may be exercised by giving not less than ten days notice.
 There is no prescribed form for the notice.